4.6 Other Topics

 - Any additional amount the reporting entity expects to pay on behalf of its co-obligors.
 If some amount within a range of the additional amount the reporting entity expects to pay is a better estimate than any other amount within the range, that amount shall be the additional amount included in the measurement of the obligation.
 If no amount within the range is a better estimate than any other amount, then the minimum amount in the range shall be the additional amount included in the measurement of the obligation.

-- View B — Because B is still an obligor under the consolidated return regulations, it should continue to record a liability for the UTB under ASC 740.
+- View B — Because B is still an obligor under the tax law, it should continue to record a liability for the UTB under ASC 740.
 The uncertain tax position was generated by B and presented in its separate company financial statements before the spin-off.
 In addition, although A insulates B from liability to a degree, B could be required to settle the uncertain tax position.
 Accordingly, B should apply ASC 740 in recording and subsequently measuring an uncertain tax benefit.
 Company B would also record an indemnification receivable, subject to (1) any contractual limitations on its amount and (2) management’s assessment of the collectibility of the indemnification asset (by analogy to the guidance in ASC 805-20-35-4), reflecting the fact that A has agreed to be responsible for settlement of the uncertain tax positions.

 See Section